 Once you’re ready to add dye, here are a few things to keep in mind:

-1. There’s no rule that says tie dye must include every color of the rainbow.
+- No rule that says tie dye must include every color of the rainbow.
 Your patterns will look just as bold with a single color or two shades of one color.
+If you’re still wondering what colors go well together for tie dye, though, here are a few ideas: turquoise plus fuschia makes purple, a lot of fuschia and a little yellow will give you red, and yellow and turquoise turn into a vivid green.

-3. Try “reverse dyeing” all of these patterns will work for reverse tie dye, too.
-Just use a dark or bold colored shirt.
+- Try “reverse dyeing” all of these patterns will work for reverse tie dye, too.
+Just use a dark or bold-colored shirt.
 Instead of adding color, take color away by using bleach.
 (In a well-vented area!)

 After You Dye

 Once you’ve dyed your shirts, you’ll want to give them time to absorb the color.
-There are tons of different options for this, but it seems like the absolute best comes from Tulip, one of the leading makers of tie dye kits.
+There are tons of different options for this, but it seems like the absolute best comes from Tulip, one of the leading makers of tie-dye kits.
 Simply toss your project in a bag so it stays damp.
 Then use patience for at least six hours.
-Afterwards, wash your t-shirt separately and in cold water.
-(Pro-Tip: Wash it separately for the first couple washes, just to be safe.)
+Afterward, wash your t-shirt separately and in cold water.
+(Pro-Tip: Wash it separately for the first couple of washes, just to be safe.)